tpcarlson/synth-diy/sycamore/FIRMWARE.md

 ##### Requirements

-To program the DrumFiend firmware you will need:
+To program the Sycamore firmware you will need:

 - Rasperry Pi Pico